grantcurell/grantcurell.github.io/docs/Run VPN on OS10/README_wireguard_(unfinished).md

 4. Generate key pairs `wg genkey | tee wg-private.key | wg pubkey > wg-public.key`
 5. `ip link add wg0 type wireguard`
 6. Set Wireguard interface IP `ip address add dev wg0 10.0.0.2/24`.
 This IP address is the tunnel IP address.
-   1. If there are only two peers together you can do something like `ip address add dev wg0 10.0.0.2 peer 10.0.0.1`
+      1.If there are only two peers together you can do something like `ip address add dev wg0 10.0.0.2 peer 10.0.0.1`
 7. wg set wg0 listen-port 51820 private-key /opt/wireguard/wg-private.key peer OQiSLUOd3YWCfEkHazJHuuaJVNc++8QOb2+sOOZl/2c= endpoint 192.168.32.1:8172
-   1. listen-port: the port this host will listen on
-   2. private-key: the private key for this host
-   3. peer: I thought this was a bit misleading - you want the public key of the other host to which you are connecting
-   4. endpoint: the other endpoint of the VPN and the port on which it is listening
+      1.listen-port: the port this host will listen on 2.private-key: the private key for this host 3.peer: I thought this was a bit misleading - you want the public key of the other host to which you are connecting 4.endpoint: the other endpoint of the VPN and the port on which it is listening
 8.

 ## Strange Behavior